centreon/centreon-documentation/en/monitoring/anomaly-detection.md

 ### How long is the data stored?

 The data is kept for the entire validity of the license.
-They will allow to recalculate models if necessary.
+It will allow to recalculate models if necessary.
 An additional period of 3 months will be added at the end of the validity of the license before deletion of the latter.

 ### What data is hosted by the service?